KeithIMyers/chromiumos-docs/development_basics.md

     production code within unit tests.
 *   GoogleMock often produces spammy, hard-to-read output when a test calls unimportant methods that haven't been mocked.
-*   On the other hand, it's difficult to maintain a long list of expectations for methods that you don't actually care about.
+*   On the other hand, it's tedious to maintain long lists of expectations for methods that you don't actually care about.

 GoogleMock can help verify complex interactions like multiple objects' methods being called in a specific order, but for simpler cases it's often cleaner to